intento/intento-api/README.md

 ## Usage limits

-The following limits apply to the production keys:
+Intento API has the following technical limitations on the API Gateway level:

 - Requests per second: 100
 - Requests per month: 1,000,000
 - Data per request: 100MB
-- Provider specific limits
+- Provider-specific limits

+Actual data processing limits depend on the subscription plan and the technical limitations of the selected third-party services.

 Remaining limits are returned with a response in headers: `X-RateLimit-Remaining-second`, `X-RateLimit-Remaining-month`

-When the limits as exceeded, Intento API will return a HTTP error 429 (see below).
+When the limits are exceeded, Intento API returns an HTTP error `429` (see Error codes below).

 In case if your request exceeds limits you can use [the async mode][async-mode].
 The current approach to handling the oversized requests [is described in a separate document][processing-oversized-requests].